 The most striking thing about Nairobi National Park, Kenya's oldest national park, isn’t a mountain or a lake but the very fact that it exists at all.
-This sliver of unspoiled Africa survives on the edge of a city of almost 3 million people.
+This sliver of unspoiled Africa survives on the edge of a city of more than 3 million people.
 Where else can you get a photo of animals in their natural habitat with skyscrapers in the background?
-As you travel into the city from Jomo Kenyatta International
+As you travel into the city from Jomo Kenyatta International Airport, you're

 Fences separate the park from the nearby communities of Langata and Karen, but they don’t always prevent the occasional leopard or lion from snacking on a dog or horse.
 This is because of an open corridor to the south that allows wildebeests and other animals to move to other areas in search of food; researchers believe the annual migration in this area was once as spectacular as that in the Serengeti.

-Predators include lions—you have an excellent chance of seeing a lion kill—and cheetahs.
+Predators include a healthy population of lions, and you have an excellent chance of seeing a lion kill.
 Rangers keep a careful note of the movements of the larger animals, so it’s worth asking at the gate where to look for lions or rhinos.

 More than 500 species of permanent and migratory birds have been spotted in the park.
 Around the dams used to create marshes you’ll find Egyptian geese, crowned cranes, yellow and saddle-billed storks, herons, African spoonbills, sacred ibis, hammerkops, Kittlitz's sand plovers, and marabou storks.
 In the plains look for secretary birds, vultures, helmeted guinea fowls, bustards, yellow-throated sand grouse, larks, pipits, and Jackson's widow birds, which display their long tails and attractive plumage during the long rains in May and June.
 The forests hold cuckoo shrikes, sunbirds, waxbills, flycatchers, and warblers.